murchie85/CSHARP-PROJECTS/README.md

 # .NET FUNDAMENTALS

 For Developers to build applications.
 Originally optimised for windows.
-** .NET IS core to windows operating system ** and installed on over one billion computers, this is why it must change as little as possible.
+.NET **is core to windows operating system** and installed on over one billion computers, this is why it must change as little as possible.
 So bugfixes and updates are infrequent.

 ## Good Practice